-There’s a funny story with these pictures too as I made them for an evening tea with my friends and being the superly excited host I am, I literally forgot to take pictures of these Dahi ke Kebabs when they were ready.
+There’s a funny story with these pictures too as I made them for an evening tea with my friends and being the superly excited host I am, I literally forgot to take pictures of these Kebabs.

-The recipe is very simple…It’s prepared using the most common kitchen ingredients i.e. potato, yogurt along with green chilies, ginger, and some mild spices.
+The recipe is very simple…It’s prepared using the most common kitchen ingredients i.e:

 This can be a great appetizer for parties or can be used as stuffing for wraps/burgers or just a goto mid-afternoon snack.

-2. The yogurt has to be absolutely without any water or simply use greek yogurt.
+2. The yogurt has to be absolute without any water or simply use greek yogurt.

 :: You May Also Like ::